The Start and Finish are located at the Interpretive Trail Head. We recommend arriving an hour prior to your race starting.

 or pay in cash in the drop boxes at the park on the day of the event.

-- Handheld Water Bottle or Hydration Vest*
+- Handheld Water Bottles or Hydration Vest that can carry 32oz*